Last updated on July 28th, 2023 at 02:18 pm

 Also note that many would-be Facebook legends attempt to kick off their page by inviting their first degree of connections (close personal friends and family) to “like” it.

-While your family and friends will probably like your page no matter what, it’s important to remember that you want those who follow your page to be the most likely to connect with the content you will be posting.
+While your family and friends are likely to support your page regardless, it’s vital to understand that your aim should be to attract followers who are most likely to engage with the content you’ll be posting as part of your dentist content marketing strategy.
 This helps Facebook share your page with others who are most likely to like your content and page as well.
 Later on, if you decide to boost your posts or run Facebook Ads, having your ideal audience as the ones who like your page will help you target those ads most effectively.

 Step 3: Create Great Dental Facebook Posts